umarahgul/Portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

-"PortfoilioMicroverse" is a simple web application that uses HTML, CSS, Figma and linters to showcase the skills and work of a web developer.
-It includes a collection of projects, an about section, contact information, and other relevant details.
+"Portfoilio" is a simple web application that uses HTML, CSS, Figma and linters to showcase the skills and work of a web developer.
+It includes a collection of projects, an about section, contact information, and other relevant details.It contains a form as well, that uses 'formspree' for submission.
 The project is implemented using Figma, a powerful design and prototyping too

 ## 🛠 Built With <a name="built-with"></a>